dannpr/GamePass/README.md

 ## Enabling an Easy web3 onbaording for E-Sport gamers

 Instead of create web3 native game, why don't we create a layer on top of E-sport focus games like battle royal.
-GamePass add a new way to incentivize gamers and Events organisers by creating a new way to participate in competitions or Sticy games with friends.
+GamePass add a new way to incentivize gamers and Events organisers by creating a new way to participate in competitions or spicy games with friends.

 You can see the flow and integrations below :